jixer/api-load-test/README.md

-# api-load-test
+# HTTP WEb API Load Test
-Comparison of various HTTP listeners in various languages
+Comparison of HTTP listeners in various languages
+- Python
+- GoLang
+- .NET Core
+- Node.JS

+# Simple Web Server
+This code is located in the simple-release.